payamgerami/identify-fraud-from-enron-email/README.md

 In my poi_id.py file, my data was separated into training and testing sets.
 The test size was 30% of the data, while the training set was 70%.

-Considering the fact that in this project we are dealing with a small dataset I use StratifiedShuffleSplit.
+Considering the fact that in this project we are dealing with a small and imbalance dataset I use StratifiedShuffleSplit.

 __6.__ Give at least 2 evaluation metrics, and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.
 [Relevant rubric item: “usage of evaluation metrics”]